micropython/micropython/index.rst

-Adafruit MicroPython API Reference
+Adafruit CircuitPython API Reference
 ========================================

 Welcome!
-This is the documentation for Adafruit MicroPython.
+This is the documentation for Adafruit CircuitPython.
 It is an open source derivative of `MicroPython <https://micropython.org>`_ for use on educational development boards designed and sold by `Adafruit
 <https://adafruit.com>`_ including the `Arduino Zero